codewizard13/es6-demo-prepend-dom/Readme.md

 * Get indexes as array for array of objects with `Object.keys()`
 * Output to console with `console.log()`
 * Loop through array with `for loop`

-Purpose:
-HTML/PHP based sandbox to test web code.
-This is a demo for testing JavaScript.
-The project folder must live on a web server, local or remote.

-Usage:
-Launch in browser and open developer console.

-Requires:
-* Browser
-* Web server supporting PHP 7.4

-Tags:
-ES6, arrow functions

 Thanks for checking out my demo!